snjoroge380/snjoroge380/README.md

 - 👋🏽 Hi, I’m Njeri
-- 👀 I’m interested in learning and growing my skills in web design.
-I currently know CSS, HTML, JS.
-- 🌱 I’m currently learning python
+- 👀 A data Analyst with experience in Visualising, Data Storytelling,  Analytics Engineering